Inogen (INGN)

 Outbound Investments

-- In September 2023, Inogen completed the acquisition of Physio-Assist SAS, a company that developed the Simeox airway clearance device.
+- In September 2023, Inogen completed the acquisition of Physio-Assist SAS, thereby adding the Simeox airway clearance device to its product portfolio.

 Capital Expenditures